thebungler/hsd2ora/notes.md

 - "id" represents this same layer order from bottom to top in number form, starting from 0.
 This is *not* the value used by parent-id.
 - "filename-id" refers to the flayer that this layer uses, even if it is an empty layer and such a file does not exist.
 - "parent-id" is the filename-id of the group the layer belongs to, if any; if it does not belong to any group, this may be set to strange values, like -3 or an arbitrary positive value that does not match any other layer.
+- "clip" determines if a layer is a clipping layer.
+- "bihuacount" determines stroke count on a given layer.
+- "bean-type" is 0 for a paint layer, and 1 for a folder layer.
+I do not know if other possible values exist.
+- "is-3d" determines whether a layer was generated using HiPaint's 3D model tool.
+The layer is still a flat image in the HSD, and does not contain the actual 3D model.
 - "blend" represents the layer's blending mode as a number.
 A list of which blending modes correspond to which numbers is provided below.
 <details>
 <summary>Blend modes</summary>